t-jor/MarketFlash-Project/README.md

 ## Data Sources

 - **SQLite Database (Test Data):**
-  Created for demonstrating the database schema, relationships, and SQL queries.
+  Created as a proof of concept to demonstrate the database schema, relationships, and SQL queries.
   Includes sample entries to validate table structure and constraints.

 - **Google Sheet (Live Data):**
   The actual campaign data used for the Tableau Dashboard was managed in Google Sheets.
   A cleaned version of this sheet was connected live to Tableau for building the interactive dashboards and Story.

+This dual setup reflects the project’s aim: to **design a scalable database** while also **demonstrating business insights with real campaign data**.

 ## Dashboard (Tableau)